 College of Arts and Sciences

-Courses Dr. Yang has taught at WCU include: Marriage and Family, Sociology of Aging, Methods of Social Research, Human Society, and Contemporary Chinese Society.
+Courses Dr. Yang has taught at WCU include: Methods of Social Research, Human Society, Sociology of Aging, Sociology of the Family, Population & Society, Chinese Culture and Society, and Medical Sociology.